Peggy Taylor (spy): Life at war

 Desperate to save their mother, Peggy, her sister, and her brother William enlisted in the Free French Forces.
 Peggy became a paratrooper and a spy, craftily posing as a prostitute to obtain information.
 Once, Peggy bicycled around the Normandy coast, blowing kisses to the German military personnel stationed there, whilst collecting information about the number and position of tanks and other military structures.
 This information appeared to be invaluable, as it is believed to have influenced the date of D-Day.
 At the age of 21, she successfully assassinated a Nazi SS colonel after earning his trust and setting up a dinner date with him.
 "I said 'goodbye' and he just dropped."

 After the war

-After World War II, Taylor made the transition back to military life.
+After World War II, Taylor made the transition back to civilian life.
 For her military achievements she received the Croix de Guerre and the French Resistance medal twice.
 In 1955, Taylor emigrated to Ottawa, Canada and worked for the federal government as a stenographer.
 In 1995, she checked into a veterans' nursing home and died on June 8, 2006.